How are we defining and recognizing “impact” within the renewable energy industry?

-With the recent publication of REBA and Salesforce’s whitepaper, Beyond the Megawatt, we begin to reveal other criteria buyers should consider when designing their renewable energy procurement strategy.
+With the recent publication of Salesforce’s whitepaper (supported by REBA), More than a Megawatt, we begin to reveal other criteria buyers should consider when designing their renewable energy procurement strategy.
 The criteria cover a wide range of social, environmental, and economic categories – each with a respective impact weight, specific to each buyer.

 McDonald’s initially entered the world of large-scale renewable energy procurement from a sense of responsibility that we had to do our part in addressing climate change.
 As we make more progress towards our climate action goal through our virtual power purchase agreement (VPPA) transactions, we have begun to peel back the layers as it relates to impact.
 Coincidentally, in July of 2020, McDonald’s announced a refresh to its set of company values: Serve, Inclusion, Integrity, Community, & Family.
 Our values don’t all revolve around serving the best burger to our customers, it’s about how we do our business.